rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 ## Groups

 Items can be members of many groups and groups can have many members.
-Groups are defined using the `groups` property in the definition table, and have an associated value.
+Groups are defined using the `groups` property in the definition table and have an associated value.

 ```lua